-We encourage you to think creatively about your presentations, their design, and format to provide attendees with the best experience.
+We encourage you to think creatively about your presentations, design, and format to provide attendees with the best experience.
 Please choose the presentation type that best fits your material and utilizes your content in the greatest way.
 Skill-building workshops, panel discussions, demonstrations, and expert lectures continue to be the most popular session types at the annual conference.

 Expert Lecture: Expert Lectures are formal 45-minute presentations by a SINGLE expert in the field who will share conceptual or methodological innovations through a lecture followed by a response to audience questions.